Walking in the Footsteps of a Prince: A Journey of Heritage and Hope

 - Jan 27

-- 2 min read
+- 3 min read

 A Journey Rooted in Ancestral Memory

 The tour opens each year in Timbo, Guinea, the birthplace of the Sori dynasty and the homeland of Prince Abdulrahman.
 Participants walk the historic paths of their ancestor, engage with cultural leaders, and experience the living traditions of the Fouta Djallon.
+This immersive experience allows us to connect deeply with our roots and understand the rich history that has shaped our identities.

-From Guinea, the journey continues to the United States, where the Prince’s story took a dramatic and world‑changing turn.
+From Guinea, the journey continues to the United States, where the Prince’s story took a dramatic and world-changing turn.
+This part of the tour emphasizes the resilience of our ancestors and the importance of remembering their struggles and triumphs.

 Natchez, Mississippi: The Annual Prince Abdulrahman Day

 This gathering brings together descendants, scholars, cultural institutions, and community partners to celebrate the Prince’s life and the unbroken lineage of the Sori royal house.
+It is a moment of unity, reflection, and celebration of our shared heritage.

 Hartford, Connecticut: Completing the Journey

 The tour concludes annually in Hartford, Connecticut, the city where Prince Abdulrahman spent his final years in America before his attempted return to Africa.
 Hartford serves as the final chapter of the tour, offering space for reflection, dialogue, and continued cultural exchange.
+Here, we can honor our past while looking forward to the future.

 A Living Legacy Across Continents